 Here, we present a clustering framework based on the marching squares algorithm to automatically segment spatially coherent features within 4D-STEM datasets.
 By treating similarity maps between diffraction patterns as the metric to define clusters, our method extracts closed contours that trace the boundaries of crystallographically distinct regions.
 This approach provides a generalizable and computationally efficient means of identifying nanoscale domains, enabling researchers to analyze diffraction signals from regions that yield the most physically meaningful information.
 In addition to segmentation, the method reduces the real-space dimension from the total number of probes to the number of clusters(typically on the order of \(10^{-2}\) -- \(10^{-3}\)), producing a single representative diffraction pattern for each cluster.
 Averaging diffraction patterns within each cluster enhances the signal-to-noise ratio and facilitates downstream analysis such as orientation mapping, strain measurement, and structure determination.
 This combination of spatial segmentation, data reduction, and signal enhancement establishes a scalable workflow for interpreting large 4D-STEM datasets.
+In time-resolved experiments, the workflow can be applied sequentially to individual frames, making it well-suited for the analysis of large 5D-STEM datasets while the clustering itself is performed on the underlying 4D-STEM data.
 To ensure broad applicability, the framework is designed as a versatile tool with only a few user-tunable parameters, allowing easy adaptation to diverse datasets, and also implemented as a module in the open-source Python package \texttt{py4DSTEM}.